I've convinced my entire family to get the Suri toothbrush - and I'm just saying, it's just launched a new colour

 My honest Suri toothbrush review

-This all sounds very promising, but how did I get on with actually using Suri?
-As mentioned above, I did have to manually scrub to get a properly deep clean, but as I’m used to manual toothbrushes and have pretty sensitive teeth, I didn’t mind this extra bit of effort.
-In reality, it meant I could control the amount of pressure exerted onto my teeth and gums.
+This all sounds very promising, but how have I gotten on with actually using Suri over the past few months?
+As mentioned above, I do have to manually scrub to get a properly deep clean, but as I’m used to manual toothbrushes and have pretty sensitive teeth, I didn’t mind this extra bit of effort.
+In reality, it means I could control the amount of pressure exerted onto my teeth and gums.

 Other need-to-knows: The vibrations are quiet yet powerful, and it has a surprisingly long battery life, too.
-I’ve been using mine for over a month now and haven’t had to recharge it yet.
+I tend to only charge mine every month or so - and obviously use it twice a day - so that's a pretty great battery life.

 suri toothbrush being placed on the wall mount